-The GBP expense inflation rate is set in line with observed market yields on UK inflation linked securities of suitable duration.
+The GBP expense inflation rate is set using Bank of England inflation targets.
 TPA fee inflation is based on the GBP expense inflation rate.

 D.2.7.
 Discount Rate and Investment Growth

 In calculating the Technical Provisions, the yield curve is based on the prescribed Solvency II methodology.